Reiningecho90/S.A.N.E.-AI/README.md

 UPDATES (Find in-depth updates in the project on my page):
 - Found library for the weather forecast, closed issue
+- Setting up a possible implementation strategy for the weather API

 Notes: